 Video by: Sunyoung Kim

 A silent video slideshow of the process work that went into producing the 2012 Design Autopsy Exhibit at the RIT Bevier Gallery.
 The exhibit featured 10 RIT Industrial Design Alumni who have gone on to successful careers in and out of the industry.

 Video by: David Strauss

-This course was a special project developed in conjunction with RIT’s Vignelli Center for Design Studies (Rochester, USA) and FABRICA, The Benetton Group Communication Research Center (Treviso, Italy).
+This course was a special project developed in conjunction with RIT’s Vignelli Center for Design Studies (Rochester, find USA) and FABRICA, discount The Benetton Group Communication Research Center (Treviso, Italy).
 Projects from all groups were exhibited during Imagine RIT in May of 2011.